LulwahAlmisfer/PersonalWebsite/content/posts/2023-01-01---تجربتي في اكادميه ابل/index.md

 <img src="https://ohmyz.sh/img/themes/omz-robbyrussell.png" alt="Trulli" width="650" height="400">

-[Oh My Zsh](https://ohmyz.sh/) is a terminal looks boring so lets say its a beauty tool + it will displays your current branch in a nice way.
+[Oh My Zsh](https://ohmyz.sh/) The terminal looks boring so lets say its a beauty tool + it will displays your current branch in a nice way.

 ## Orbstack: Container Management